Bedrooms 1, Sleeps 2, Ratings 5 10/10

 In high season, La Tranche has a buzzy, Mediterranean atmosphere, with plenty of entertainment for all ages.
 Out of school holidays, there is still plenty to do, with great restaurants and bars within easy walking distance, but not so close as to be noisy or intrusive.

-Outside, there is a table with canopy and six chairs which can recline, as well as benches and a table by the barbeque.
-Inside, there is a double gateleg table with six chairs.
+Outside, there is a table with canopy and six chairs, as well as two zero gravity recliners and cushioned benches by the barbeque.
+Inside, there is a double gateleg table with 6 chairs.

 The separate utility cupboard houses a washing machine as well as cleaning equipment and shopping bags.